nymtech/nym/documentation/operators/src/nodes/troubleshooting.md

 There are a few steps to mitigate problems with IPR:

 1. Check out the issue right above regarding the [Exit Gateway config](#when-enabling-ip_packet_router-ipr-i-get-a-client-core-error)
-2. Open your browser and checkout the Swager UI page and see if all the roles are Enabled:
+2. Open your browser and checkout the Swagger UI page and see if all the roles are enabled:
 ```sh
 # in case of IP
 http://<YOUR_LISTENING_IP_ADDRESS>:8080/api/v1/roles